Working with matched portions

 method returns a MatchData

-object that helps you get the portion matched by the regexp, capture groups, location of the match, etc. To get all the matching portions as an array of strings instead of just the first match, you can use scan
+object that helps you get the portion matched by the regexp, capture groups, location of the match, etc. To get all the matching portions as an array of strings instead of just the first match, you can use the scan

 and split

-method) which provides information similar to MatchData
+method) which provides information similar to the MatchData

 object.
 You also learnt tricks like passing blocks to methods, using hash as a source of replacement string, regexp as string index, etc.